Guaana/guaana.github.io/api/page/about-us.md

 >**Open Collaboration Challenge** (OCC): self-organizing community of individuals coordinated towards a shared outcome, which they make publicly available to contributors and non-contributors alike

-Whether it’s your **reserach** or an **important cause**, these topics can be too complex to tackle on your own.
-Guaana Challenge **connects bright minds** around your call, forming a collective where ideas can be rapidly improved by many.
+Whether it’s your **research** or an **important cause**, these topics can be too complex to tackle on your own.
+Broadcasting your endeavor openly through Guaana Challenge **attracts inspired minds** around your call, forming a collective where ideas can rapidly be improved through an intellectual conversation.
-</br></br>

-**OPEN IS BETTER**

-**Sharing**
-Instead of getting stolen, publicly shared ideas transform the author into the source.

-**Diversity**
-Acquire new thoughts from ideas shared and comments received.
-Best ideas are often the result of disagreements and contest.

-**Cross-disciplinary**
-Novel ideas often come from unexpected sources and outside of your field
+Open Collaboration is the best source of divergent thinking, inter-disciplinary connections, stimulating debate.
+And this is where **truly innovative** and **creative ideas** come from.

-# Your actions make a difference
+**Your actions make a difference**

-Unlike traditional projects that require physical resources, Open Collaboration Challenges rely on the number of people contributing to a common effort. **Share knowledge, offer expert advice and collectively seek solutions.**
+Unlike traditional projects that require physical resources, Open Collaboration Challenges rely on the number of people contributing to a common effort. **Share knowledge, offer expert advice and collectively seek solutions.** Actively amplifying our collective intelligence makes us smarter and so better able to solve the toughest scientific problems.
 </br></br>

 # Our Mission